I Am, I Feel

-"I Am, I Feel" is the debut single by British pop music duo Alisha's Attic, released in July 1996 by Mercury from the duo's debut album, Alisha Rules the World (1996).
+"I Am, I Feel" is the debut single by British pop music duo Alisha's Attic, released in July 1996 by Mercury Records from the duo's debut album, Alisha Rules the World (1996).
 The song was written by sisters Karen and Shelly Poole, and produced by Dave Stewart.
 It quickly became a radio and chart hit in the UK, peaking at number 14 on the UK Singles Chart.
 Lyrically, the duo has stated that it is about "a woman rebelling against a man" in a relationship gone bad.
 "I Am, I Feel" was nominated in the category for Best Song Musically & Lyrically at the 1997 Ivor Novello Awards.

 Chart performance

 In the duo's native UK, "I Am, I Feel" debuted at number 15 on the UK Singles Chart on 28 July 1996.
 The song peaked the following week at number 14.
 It then dropped to number 15 for two weeks, then number 18 for two more weeks, 25 and finally 35, before leaving the UK top 40 in September.
 In France, it spent one week on the SNEP Singles Chart, entering at number 40 on 11 January 1997.
 In Sweden, the single spent eight weeks inside Sverigetopplistan, debuting in September 1996 and peaking three weeks later at number 23.
 Outside Europe, it peaked at number 18 in Australia, with 18 weeks within the ARIA singles chart.